-Neva Krauss is a highly trained Actress and Standardized Patient who is currently a Standardized Patient Trainer and Educator for the Johns Hopkins Medicine Simulation Center.
-With over 10 years of involvement in the Standardized Patient Program at Hopkins and other medical institutions-she has participated in effectively portraying individuals with a variety of needs including medical, psychological as well as emotional.
-Neva collaborates with faculty members and aids in the development of projects and cases for learner education .
+Neva Krauss is a highly trained Actress and Standardized Patient who is currently a Standardized Patient Training Specialist for the Johns Hopkins Medicine Simulation Center.
+With over 15 years of involvement in the Standardized Patient Program at Hopkins and other medical institutions as well as over 30 years of performing on stage, screen, video and television – she has participated in effectively portraying individuals with a variety of needs including medical, psychological as well as emotional.
+She also has toured the US and Canada as a performer.
+Neva collaborates with faculty members and aids in the development of projects and cases for learner education.
 She also recruits, trains and manages the Standardized Patients.

 Rose Zaeske, BFA